 Note to Parents

 Parents or legal guardians are responsible for their children at all times.
-There will be no adult supervision at the Children / Youth Complex before 10:00 am or after 3:00 pm, or while the Complex is closed for lunch.
-Children & Young people may come and go from the complex at their leisure.
-We ask that parents stay with their children under the age of 5 years and do not leave them unattended at the Children / Youth Complex.
-If a child is not safe to navigate the war grounds by themselves, we recommend someone of appropriate age (13 or older) stay with the child while in the Children / Youth Complex (Youth Center Staff & Volunteers cannot restrain children from leaving the area).
+There will be no adult supervision at the Youth Corner before 9:00 am, between 12:00 pm and 1:00 pm, and after 4:00 pm.
+Youth people may come and go from the corner at their leisure.
+Parents/Guardians must stay with their children under the age of 5 years and do not leave them unattended at the Youth Corner.
+If a child is not safe to navigate the war grounds by themselves, we recommend someone of appropriate age (13 or older) stay with the child while in the Youth Corner (Youth Center Staff & Volunteers cannot restrain children from leaving the area).
 A child younger than 13 years old is not viewed as an age appropriate guardian for a younger child left at the complex.
 Appropriate behaviors and adherence to the Kingdom policies are expected.
 Weapons, live steel, and/or illegal items are not permitted at the complex.
 Youth combat weapons are welcome at the complex; however, they may only be used during youth combat activities under adult youth marshals’ supervision.
 We strongly recommend that items of significant value be left at camp, as we will not be responsible for lost or broken personal items.
 In the event that a minor sustains an injury, a parent or legal guardian must be present to authorize treatment, so it is recommended that parents or legal guardians stay within sight and sound of their children.
 Reminder: There are canals on site.
 These can be dangerous areas.
 Do not allow children to play in or around these.
 (This goes for grownups, too.)
 Parents and guardians should be aware of the curfew for minors at the event, and are asked to review the Kingdom of Atenveldt Policy for Addressing Transgressions by Minors at SCA Events as well as Kingdom of Atenveldt Youth Activities Guidelines (copies of these will be available for review at the Children / Youth Complex).
 If you have further questions, or are interested in volunteering to help at the Children/Youth Complex or teach classes geared to SCA youth.
 Please contact the Estrella War Youth Coordinator for more information.
 Questions about youth combat at Estrella War should be directed to the Kingdom Youth Combat Marshal.